herodrigues/robocup2d-tutorial/README.md

 # Overview

 **NOTE**:
 - It is preferable to use your Linux distribution in English.
-Some problems were reported when executing the simulator when the system language uses comma as decimal separator, for example, Portuguese language.
+Some problems were reported when executing the simulator when the system language uses a comma as the decimal separator, for example, the Portuguese language.

 ### Articles